Dr. Kristi Zimmerman, Medical Director

 When not at the hospital, Dr. Zimmerman enjoys hiking, kayaking, antiquing, gardening and working out with her husband Larry and dogs Zurich and Jett.
 Life is good!

-Dr. Lockhart grew up in Londonderry, NH and has loved all furry creatures for as long as she can remember.
+Dr. Marie grew up in Londonderry, NH and has loved all furry creatures for as long as she can remember.
 Unfortunately, her mother strongly dislikes animals and so growing up she was never allowed any pet larger than a guinea pig (of which she has had several).
 However, this did not dissuade her from pursuing a career in veterinary medicine.

-Dr. Lockhart graduated from the University of New Hampshire with a B.S. in Animal Science in 2009 and from Cornell University’s College of Veterinary Medicine in 2014.
-It was during her undergraduate education that Dr. Lockhart first worked at Best Friends Animal Hospital as an assistant/ receptionist.
+Dr. Marie graduated from the University of New Hampshire with a B.S. in Animal Science in 2009 and from Cornell University’s College of Veterinary Medicine in 2014.
+It was during her undergraduate education that Dr. Marie first worked at Best Friends Animal Hospital as an assistant/ receptionist.
 After living in upstate NY for the last several years, she moved back to her home state in 2017 with her husband, Howard, just in time to have their daughter, Lorelai.

-In addition to being a full-time mom, Dr. Lockhart works part-time at Best Friends Animal Hospital and is also an adjunct professor in veterinary technology for Medaille College.
+In addition to being a full-time mom, Dr. Marie works part-time at Best Friends Animal Hospital and is also an adjunct professor in veterinary technology for Medaille College.
 She is a member of the American Veterinary Medical Association and the New Hampshire Veterinary Medical Association.

 Dr. Lee Ann Toolan